droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>A searing bolt of lightning rends the sky, illuminating the evening in a blinding flash of stark white.
 The booming thunder that follows is so loud it shakes the very ground beneath you, causing the timbers of the stable to creak and groan.</p>
 <p>The light of the strike lingers unnaturally, silhouetting small wisps of fog that twist through the air.
 A thick, ankle-deep mist gathers outside, shrouding the earth in a ghostly veil.
 Its tendrils curl invitingly, as though beckoning you to the darkness beyond.</p>
-<p>The rain continues to pelt the roof above, but the wind no longer howls, and the merry sounds of Daggerford’s festivities seem muted and distant.
+<p>The rain continues to pelt the roof above, but the wind no longer howls, and the merry sounds of Otari’s festivities seem muted and distant.
 The horses in the stable beneath stir uneasily, their whinnies echoing loudly in the stillness.
 An uneasy feeling sweeps through the hayloft, a cold shiver that has nothing to do with the wind or rain.</p>
 </div>

 One by one, the players’ relics then react as follows, in the following order.